 It would be very simple to just look at player ratings and rank accordingly, but we are also factoring in variables such as need, hype, and location.

-Here is Big Red Report publisher Josh Harvey's list.
+Here is Big Red Report's Bryan Munson's list.

 1.)
 DE - Joe Keels – Highland C.C.
 (KS) Keels should be penciled in as the starting defensive end opposite Randy Gregory, right now.
 Keels is big, but athletic.
 The Huskers have to love another option to move around and be creative with in that front four to go with Gregory.

 2.)
 OT - Nick Gates – Bishop Gorman HS (NV) Gates has balance between technique and nastiness.
 That blue-collar, pack a lunch and go to work attitude has Gates as a favorite in my mind right now to find his way on the field in 2014.
 What else supports that idea is that Nebraska likes Gates at all five line positions.

 3.)
 OG - Tanner Farmer/D.J.
 Foster – Highland HS (Ill.)/Lincoln Southeast (NE) What can you say about one that you can't say about the other?
 Both have great physical strength, feet, technique and this is as solid of a guard tandem as I can recall.
 I expect both to come in this summer working to get into the two-deep.

 4.)
 DE/DT - Blake McClain – Sandalwood HS (FL) One of the most recent additions to the recruiting class finds his way onto the list because of his versatility.
 McClain played mostly as a three-technique for Sandalwood, but many project to play the five.
 Nebraska hasn't ruled either spot out for McClain.